 The Assessment of Performance is carried out before the first bringing on the market of the product and shall be repeated in case of changes which could affect the conformity of the product with the declared performance.
-Such changes include but are not be limited to:
+Such changes include but are not limited to:

-- changes to the construction product, its constituents, the manufacturing equipment or the manufacturing process; - changes to the harmonised technical specification with regard to methods and criteria for the Assessment of Performance, including changes to supporting standards called up by the harmonised specification.
+- changes to the construction product, its constituent products, the manufacturing equipment or the manufacturing process; - changes of production to a higher execution class; - changes to the harmonised technical specification with regard to methods and criteria for the Assessment of Performance, including changes to supporting standards called up by the harmonised specification.